HIPAA-Compliant Conversational AI for Appointment Reminders

 1. Is conversational AI truly HIPAA compliant for appointment reminders?

 Yes, when implemented correctly.
-A compliant solution uses a vendor that will sign a BAA, employs strong encryption, adheres to the minimum necessary standard in its messaging, and includes all the necessary patient consent and security controls discussed in this guide.
+A compliant solution uses a vendor that will sign a BAA, employs strong encryption and security certifications like SOC 2 Type II, adheres to the minimum necessary standard in its messaging, and includes all the necessary patient consent and security controls discussed in this guide.

 2. How does an AI voice agent handle rescheduling a complex appointment?